probot/probot.github.io/_apps/remove-outside-collaborators.md

 # excludeCollaborators: ['user1', 'user2']
 ```

-When setting up this Probot App you can also set a number of Environment Variables
+When setting this up you can also set a number of Environment Variables

 Possible Environment Variables: